thakurarjun247/JavaScript/README.md

-# JavaScript Projects by thakurarjun247
+# JavaScript Repository

-Welcome to my JavaScript repository!
+Welcome to the JavaScript repository!
 This repository contains various JavaScript projects, code snippets, and implementations that I have worked on, covering fundamental concepts, API integrations, and advanced functionalities.

 ## Table of Contents
 - [Overview](#overview)